elastic/kibana/packages/kbn-config-schema/README.md

 #### `schema.conditional()`

-Allows to specify a condition that is evaluated _at the validation time_ and results into either one or another input validation schema.
+Allows a specified condition that is evaluated _at the validation time_ and results in either one or another input validation schema.

 The first argument is always a [reference](#references) while the second one can be:
 * another reference, in this cases both references are "dereferenced" and compared